Integrate with Okta¶

 - Click “Add SAML2 Provider.”
 Leave this browser tab open.

-- In a separate tab, navigate to your Okta account Dashboard.
-Click “Add Applications.”
+- In a separate tab, log in to your Okta account as an Admin and open the Dashboard.
+Select “Add Applications.”

 - Application ID: The Application ID identifies a partner across federation interactions and can be set to any DNS-compliant string.
-You will be using this value again shortly in another part of the setup.
+In this example, we used

-- Auth provider metadata: Check the “URL” option for this field and paste the Identity Provider Metadata URL (reference step 10 above) into the “Auth provider metadata” field.
+- Auth provider metadata: Check the “URL” option and paste the Identity Provider metadata URL (reference step 18 above) into the “Auth provider metadata” field as shown above.

 - Name: Enter your unique SAML2 Integration name here.
 The name should have only letters, numbers, and the dash symbol; no spaces or punctuation are allowed.
 It is also case-sensitive.
 We’ll use the SAML2 integration name